Democratic Kampuchea: Society

 Despite the ideological commitment to radical equality, CPK members, local-level leaders of poor peasant backgrounds who collaborated with Angkar, and the armed forces constituted a clearly recognizable elite.
 They had a higher standard of living and received special privileges not enjoyed by the rest of the population.
 Refugees agree that, even during times of severe food shortages, members of the grassroots elite had adequate, if not luxurious, supplies of food.
 One refugee wrote that "pretty new bamboo houses" were built for Khmer Rouge cadres along the river in Phnom Penh.
 Members of the Central Committee could go to China for medical treatment, and the highest echelons of the party had access to imported luxury products.

 They also had a tendency to nepotism similar of the Sihanouk-era elite.
 Pol Pot's wife, Khieu Ponnary, was head of the Association of Democratic Khmer Women and her younger sister, Khieu Thirith, served as minister of social action.
 These two women were considered among the half-dozen most powerful personalities in Democratic Kampuchea.
 Son Sen's wife, Yun Yat, served as minister for culture, education and learning.
 Several of Pol Pot's nephews and nieces were given jobs in the Ministry of Foreign Affairs.
 One of Ieng Sary's daughters was appointed head of the Calmette Hospital although she had not graduated from secondary school.
-A niece of Ieng Sary was given a job as English translator for Radio Phnom Penh although her fluency in the language was relative.
+A niece of Sary was given a job as English translator for Radio Phnom Penh although her fluency in the language was relative.
 Family ties were important, both because of the culture and because of the leadership's intense secretiveness and distrust of outsiders, especially of pro-Vietnamese communists.
 Different ministries, such as the Ministry of Foreign Affairs and the Ministry of Industry, were controlled and exploited by powerful Khmer Rouge families.
 Administering the diplomatic corps was regarded as an especially profitable fiefdom.

 According to Craig Etcheson, an authority on Democratic Kampuchea, members of the revolutionary army lived in self-contained colonies, and they had a "distinctive warrior-caste ethos."
 Armed forces units personally loyal to Pol Pot, known as the "Unconditional Divisions", were a privileged group within the military.

 The Khmer Rouge regime was also characterized by "totalitarian puritanism" with any sex before marriage being punishable by death in many cooperatives and zones.